Aatikah-Sheikh/Red-Object-Detection/README.md

 # ParrotMinidroneRedAlert
 Drone Detection and automated email system

-This repository contains all code and models for the Parrot Minidrone red object Detection and automated email notification system.
+This repository contains all code and models for the Parrot Minidrone red object detection and automated email notification system.
 ## Table of Contents
  -[Project Overview and Features](#project-overview-and-features)